 Based on this approach, and in order to support MSCI’s commitments, we focus on the following key areas: our people, our corporate governance, our communities, our suppliers, and our environment.

 Diversity and Inclusion

 We are a global organization with offices in over 20 countries and we work as one team.
 Diversity and inclusion are core to our values and our business.
 We recognize and value the variety of backgrounds and unique skill sets of all of us, and MSCI is committed to developing a diverse workforce and maintaining an inclusive environment for every individual.
-For example, with respect to gender diversity, the Women’s Leadership Forum was launched with the support of the Executive Committee.
-In addition, in 2016 MSCI became a member of Catalyst, “a leading non-profit organization with the mission to accelerate progress for women through workplace inclusion”.
+For example, with respect to gender diversity, the Women’s Leadership Forum (WLF) was launched in late 2013 with the support of the Executive Committee to create awareness and provide tools and skills geared towards leadership development for women.
+The WLF has 23 chapters in 15 countries across the globe.
+In 2016, MSCI became a member of Catalyst, “a leading non-profit organization with the mission to accelerate progress for women through workplace inclusion”.
 MSCI’s Board of Directors includes 4 women, which represents 33% of directors.

 Employee Skills and Engagement

 Successful implementation of our company’s growth strategy requires a high level of performance from all of us at MSCI – both in the contributions we make as individuals and in the way we collaborate with each other.
 We believe that our employees’ success is MSCI's success.
 We are committed to creating a highly engaged work environment which enables all colleagues to develop their careers at MSCI.
 We recognize that what truly sets us apart and drives our success year after year are our people.
 To remain competitive, develop innovative products and execute against aggressive targets, we must have a diverse workforce that thrives in a high performance culture.